ktorch/ktorch/docs/devices.rst

 .. function:: copyto(ptr;example-tensor) -> (null)
 .. function:: copyto(ptr;async-flag;example-tensor) -> (null)

-   :param ptr ptr: a previously allocated :ref:`api-pointer <ptr>` to a tensor.
+   :param ptr ptr: a previously allocated :doc:`api-pointer <pointers>` to a tensor.
    :param bool async-flag: asynchronous flag, default is false.
 If true, will attempt to perform host to CUDA device transfer without blocking.
-   :param ptr example-tensor: an :ref:`api-pointer <ptr>` to a previously allocated tensor whose device and datatype will be used.
+   :param ptr example-tensor: an :doc:`api-pointer <pointers>` to a previously allocated tensor whose device and datatype will be used.
    :return: null return, given pointer now has same device and data type as given example tensor.

 ::